“Master operator” means a certified operator who has met the requirements under s. NR 114.18 (2)

 “Portable restroom" means fixtures, incorporating holding tank facilities, designed to directly receive human excrement.
 Portable restrooms are self-contained units, may be designed for one or more person's use at a given time and are readily transportable.

-“Privy" means a cavity in the ground or a portable above-ground device constructed for toilet uses which receives human excrement either to be partially absorbed directly by the surrounding soil or stored for decomposition and periodic removal.
+Pit privy for which a cavity in the ground is constructed for toilet uses and receives human excrement to be partially absorbed directly by the surrounding soil.

 “Publicly owned treatment works holding tank service area" means the area outside the POTW's sewer service area, where the area has a contract for service with the POTW to provide permanent service and the area has been added to the POTW's service area.